HBO's 'Mare of Easttown' Is a Sneakily Good Murder Mystery

 Since Mare was shot about 40 minutes outside Philadelphia, Zobel, who directed episodes of The Leftovers, frequented local restaurants to listen to and observe the local culture.
 A dialect coach was on hand to make sure the actors nailed the specifics of the Delco accent, so named for the county west of Philadelphia near the Delaware border where the word 'water' may be pronounced more like "wooder."
 To pin down Mare's way of speaking, Winslet listened to recordings accumulated by the coach, as well as tapes of Ingelsby's wife, who is from Aston, the small town in Delaware County where a majority of the series was filmed.

 Ingelsby says that Mare was always at the heart of the project.
 He came to the character first and then developed the story from there.
 Winslet came on board excited to embody someone unlike anyone she had ever played before.
 "She said a number of times, 'This character is nothing like me, which I love.
 I've never held a gun in any of my roles,'" Ingelsby recalls.
 And while at first it may be jarring to watch the British actress flatten her vowels while wearing an oversized jacket and sporting a bad dye job, it soon becomes clear that the reason to stick with this show is this character.
-Mare is as driven as she is caustically funny, especially when bantering with her juice-box-drinking and Candy Crush-playing mother, played by the comedic talent that is Smart.
+Mare is as driven as she is caustically funny, especially when bantering with her juice-box-drinking and Fruit Ninja-playing mother, played by the comedic talent that is Smart.
 Even as Mare gets closer to cracking the case, it's her life that keeps the series engaging.